nevinera/traverse/primary-skills/axes/rank1.md

 Physical Attack, 5 AP + 3 MP

-Move up to 5 spaces in a straight line (do not trigger AO) - for each opponent you move across, take a 3ps+1 attack; if any damage is dealt, daze the target of that damage.
+Move up to 5 spaces in a straight line (do not trigger AO) - for each opponent you move across, take a 3ps+1 attack; if any damage is dealt, the target of that damage becomes dazed.
+If you occupy the same space as an opponent at the end of your movement, knockback that opponent to an adjacent square.
+That opponent becomes dazed regardless of damage dealt.